kuroji-fusky/pacopanda-drawing-stats/README.md

 ## Project structure

 - `app` - The website, written in Next.js + TypeScript, Sass, and TailwindCSS
-- `script` - Bash scripts for bulk linting and for deployment
+- `script` - Bash scripts for setting up, bulk linting and for deployment
-- `server` - Python FastAPI back-end
+- `server` - Python and Go back-end

 ## About this project